arthur-grimaud/Proteoformquant/README.md

-# ProteoformQuant
+# Proteoformquant

-ProteoformQuant is a Python tool for quantitative analysis of proteoforms from mass spectrometry data.
+Proteoformquant is a Python tool for quantitative analysis of proteoforms from mass spectrometry data.

 ## Setup/Installation

-To use ProteoformQuant, you need to create a new Conda environment using Mamba package manager.
+To use Proteoformquant, you need to create a new Conda environment using Mamba package manager.

 ### 1. Install Mamba

 Mamba is a fast package manager for Conda environments.
 You can install it using Conda itself by running the following command:

-# ProteoformQuant
+# Proteoformquant

-ProteoformQuant is a Python tool for quantitative analysis of proteoforms from mass spectrometry data.
+Proteoformquant is a Python tool for quantitative analysis of proteoforms from mass spectrometry data.

 ## Setup/Installation

-To use ProteoformQuant, you can create a Conda environment using the provided 'environment.yml' file.
+To use Proteoformuant, you can create a Conda environment using the provided 'environment.yml' file.
 This can be done using Conda directly, however we recommend using the Mamba package manager.

 ### 1. Install Conda (and Mamba)